Full-Time

 PDF, DOC, DOCX, up to 4 MB

 The American Civil Liberties Union (ACLU) defends and preserves individual rights and liberties in the United States, as guaranteed by the Constitution.
 It engages in legal advocacy, public education, and lobbying to protect civil rights, focusing on issues like freedom of speech, privacy, and equality.
 The ACLU serves individuals and communities, particularly marginalized groups such as immigrants, LGBTQ+ individuals, and racial minorities, who face government overreach and discrimination.
 Its funding comes from donations, grants, and membership fees, which support its legal cases and advocacy campaigns.
-The ACLU's strong reputation helps attract financial support, allowing it to continue its mission of protecting civil liberties.
+The ACLU's strong brand helps attract financial support, allowing it to continue its mission of protecting civil liberties.

 Company Size